 Optional Practical Training for F-1 students is intended to provide hands-on practical work experience complementary to the academic program.
 An F-1 student is eligible for a maximum of 12 months.
 However, if a student begins a new academic program at a higher level (e.g., master’s after bachelor’s degree, or Ph.D. after master’s), the student is eligible for another 12 months of OPT.

 Types of OPT

 Limited Periods of Unemployment to Maintain Status

 Selecting OPT Dates

 To be eligible for Optional Practical Training, you must:

 Please note that students in English language training programs are not eligible for practical training.
-If you are uncertain whether you meet the eligibility requirements, please meet with an ISSS (International Student and Scholar Services) adviser.
+If you are uncertain whether you meet the eligibility requirements, please meet with international adviser/DSO.

 OPT is available in the following cases:

-Students on OPT are required to report to ISSS any change of name or address, or any interruption of such employment within 10 days.
+Students on OPT are required to your international adviser/DSO any change of name or address, or any interruption of such employment within 10 days.
 Such reporting should be done using the OPT Reporting form.